Ben-C-Harris/Reinforcement-Learning-Pole-Balance/README.md

 Photo of scores through life of model till solved
 <p align="center"><img src="outputs/scores.png" /></p>

-Below is the first 5 learning iterations, you can see where it fails on pole angle GIF of first five iterations to show starting point
+Below is the first 5 learning iterations, you can see where it fails on pole angle.
+(If the GIF stops, refresh the page)
 <p align="center"><img src="GIFs/FirstFiveIterations.gif" /></p>

 Below is one of the final iterations, you can see the substantial improvement from the above.

-GIF of final iteration to show end point
+(If the GIF stops, refresh the page)
 <p align="center"><img src="GIFs/RunningModelExample.gif" /></p>